Australia’s response to the war in Ukraine

 38

-The question about ‘Australia participating in a European-led peacekeeping mission in Ukraine’ was fielded in a separate Lowy Institute nationwide poll between 31 March and 13 April 2025: see 2025 Methodology for more information.
+The question about ‘Australia participating in a European-led peacekeeping mission in Ukraine, after a ceasefire has been agreed’ was fielded in a separate Lowy Institute nationwide poll between 31 March and 13 April 2025: see 2025 Methodology for more information.

 • Strongly oppose